Bi-Mart: Pharmacy closures

 In 2019, Bi-Mart announced the closure of pharmacies at its East Wenatchee, Washington, Vancouver, Washington, and Scappoose, Oregon locations.
 Bi-Mart announced in November 2019 that it would also close pharmacies at an additional 13 stores in the Portland area.
 The retail stores affected by the pharmacy closures were to remain open.

 On September 30, 2021, Bi-Mart announced that it would close most of its remaining in-store pharmacies at 56 locations.
 Prescription files would be transferred to nearby Walgreens locations.
 In select areas where there was no Walgreens nearby, Walgreens would take over and operate the existing pharmacy departments inside those Bi-Mart locations.
 The locations that retained a pharmacy and operate under Walgreens ownership are Monmouth, Eugene (18th Ave), Stayton, Klamath Falls, (53rd St), La Pine, Prineville, and Weiser, ID.

 Cascade Farm and Outdoor

 In 2014, Bi-Mart opened its first location under the Cascade Farm and Outdoor name in Walla Walla, Washington.
 Bi-Mart announced that they were looking at empty buildings in a variety of locations for future stores.
-Additional locations have since opened in Coos Bay, Oregon, Keizer, Oregon, and Springfield, Oregon.
+Additional locations have since opened in Coos Bay, Oregon, Keizer, Oregon, Hood River, Oregon, and Springfield, Oregon.
 Unlike Bi-Mart's regular stores, a membership is not required to shop at Cascade Farm and Outdoor.

+On January 27, 2026, Bi-Mart announced the closure of all five Cascade Farm and Outdoor stores by Spring of 2026.
+This is so that Bi-Mart can focus on expansion efforts of their namesake stores in the Pacific Northwest.
+The Hood River location will be converted to a regular Bi-Mart store.